sunbenxin/go-tutorial/README.md

 ### cache(redis,mongodb,memcache ...)

 ### database(postgres,mysql)
+- pg client(gopkg.in/pg)
+    - go-pg recognizes placeholders(`?`) in queries and replaces them with parameters when queries are executed.Parameters are escaped before replacing according to PostgreSQL rules.
+        - all parameters are properly quoted against SQL injections
+        - null byte is removed;
+        - JSON/JSONB gets `\u0000` escaped as `\\u0000`.
+    - support indexed parameters, named parameters,global params

 ### go concurrency

 ## mechanics of managing a Go application
+### Go package management
+- verdoring way
+    - Go1.6 includes support for using local copies of external dependencies to satisfy imports of those dependencie, oftern referred to as vendoring.
+    - Code below a directory named "vendor" is importable only by code in the directory tree rooted at the parent of "vendor",and only using an import path that omits the prefix up to and including the vendor element.
+    - Code in vendor directories is not subject to import path checking.
+    - When 'go get' checks out or updates a git repository, it now also updates submodules.

+- version way by git repo
+    - by directory (floder v1, v2...)

+- gopkg.in supoort url redirect from a versioned url to code repo

 ### handling errors and panics
 ### debugging and testing(performance test)
 - An error indicates that a particular task couldn’t be completed successfully